Roth Conversions Simplified: Pay Taxes Now or Later?

 They can:

-push retirees into higher tax brackets
+push retirees into a higher tax bracket

 increase Medicare premiums